Unity-Technologies/com.unity.multiplayer.docs/README.md

 ## Contributing Content

 See the Contribution Guide for details.
-A [template file](https://github.com/Unity-Technologies/com.unity.multiplayer.docs/blob/master/docs/template.md) (/docs/template.md) is included in the repo to understand markdown formatting and options.
+A [template file](https://github.com/Unity-Technologies/com.unity.multiplayer.docs/blob/master/docs/template.md) (file located at /docs/template.md) is included in the repo to understand markdown formatting and options.

 ## Connect with Unity